Video Toaster: Reception

 In 1992, the Video Toaster was "fairly common ... especially at corporate video production facilities."
 It enabled "high-end" broadcast-level effects but in a "restricted budget".
 Cost for the toaster was around $4,600, vs. $100,000 or more for a high-end non-linear system.
 It was in use by 19% of surveyed "small-market" TV stations, and 50% of universities.
 (Note: "7 production directors at small market stations with news departments in Oklahoma, Texas, Arkansas, Missouri, Kansas, and New Mexico, as well as 56 instructors of television production classes at four year colleges in the same area. ...
 A "small-market" station was defined by Eastman as having a Nielsen market ranking of between 101 and 210") It was "rapidly becoming obsolete."

 They were "considered by many" to not match the quality of higher-end systems.
-Don Lancaster said "by far the best low-end editing machine today [1996] remains the NeweTek Video Toaster."
+Don Lancaster said "by far the best low-end editing machine today [1996] remains the NeweTek [sic] Video Toaster."